tripleee/SmokeDetector-wiki/Privileges.md

 ## Standard of Behaviour
 Stack Exchange has a [Be Nice policy](http://meta.stackexchange.com/help/be-nice) - if you're not familiar with it, you should go and read it now.

 As a SmokeDetector user, we expect everyone to abide by that policy.
-We also extend that standard a little: we expect that you take a professional and constructive approach to moderation, and that you're capable of getting on with the users and administrators of SmokeDetector.
+We also extend that standard a little: we expect that you take a professional and constructive approach to moderation, and that you're capable of getting along with the users and administrators of SmokeDetector.
 Remember - *getting along* is not the same as *liking*.
 Additionally, the chatrooms are a professional environment - we're friendly, so laughing and joking within reason are fine, but keep it professional.

 Charcoal intends to create an environment where all humans are welcome and will be treated equally regardless of personal or physical attributes or lack thereof.
 You can be part of this by being mindful of how what you say may be construed by others.